StayPirate/t4ub/config/README.md

 # Rules

-Guide for how to write rules is coming.
+TODO: this guide has still not been written.

-Mainwhile you can check those two example.
+Meanwhile, you can check out the two examples in this directory.